 EHRs can also generate warning signals and reminders for a patient when it is time to get a new lab test or check routine prescriptions to find if a patient has been following doctors’ orders.

 Anticipate and Treat Illnesses

-Access and analyze voluminous data sets can improve our ability to anticipate and treat illnesses.
+Access and analyzing voluminous data sets can improve our ability to anticipate and treat illnesses.
 This data can help track individuals who are at considerable risk for critical health problems.
 The ability to effectively use big data to identify waste in the healthcare system can significantly reduce the cost associated with healthcare across the board.

 Fitness Tracking Devices

-Keeping patients healthy and avoiding illness and disease comes across as the top on the priority list.
+Keeping patients healthy and avoiding illness and disease comes across as the top priority list.
 Consumer health and fitness products like the Fitbit activity tracker and the Apple Watch keep tabs on the physical activity levels of individuals and can report on specific health-related patterns.
-The data collected is delivered to cloud servers, providing information to physicians who use this vital information of overall health and wellness programs.
+The data collected is delivered to cloud servers, providing information to physicians who use this vital information for overall health and wellness programs.

 Apple’s HealthKit, CareKit, and ResearchKit leverage the technology embedded in Apple’s mobile devices to help patients manage their conditions and enable researchers to collect data from hundreds of millions of users worldwide.